henesy/kfs-9front/README.md

 The port exists primarily to facilitate data extraction from systems which use or used kfs at some point within history.

+This port has had auth removed to leave it as a future project.

 ## Build

 	mk

 ## Install

+For kfscmd, ksync, and kfs:

 	mk install

+For the manuals:

+	mk installman

 ## Systems that use kfs(4)